Maadi Community Church: History

 In the 2000s, MCC developed further compassion and development activities in Egypt.
 These activities have resulted in African Hope Learning Center, a primary and secondary school for refugees; Maadi Community School, a primary and secondary school with a Christian foundation; Petrescue Bible Institute (formerly Victory Bible Institute) to train African pastors; Prison Ministry to bring food, blankets, medicine, and bible study material to Kanatar men and women's prisons; Maadi Women's Guild Benevolence that serves poor and disadvantaged populations around Cairo; and Healing Grace Ministries which is a child-sponsorship program providing food, medicine, clean water, and spiritual training in villages in the Minya province.
 MCC also has programs for youth, children, women, adult classes throughout the week, plus an intercessory prayer ministry.

-Dr. Steven R. Flora has been serving as senior pastor of the church from May 2008 to mid-to-late 2018 before returning to the US.
-The church is currently searching for a senior pastor.
+Dr. Steven R. Flora served as senior pastor of the church from May 2008 to mid-to-late 2018 before returning to the US.
+The church began a search process soon after Pastor Steve’s departure but put it on hold due to the impact of COVID pandemic.The church continued to meet each week under the leadership of Pastor Amy Widener, Dave Dolsky, Jon Jarvie and Mike Chadwell.
+Before the search process resumed in 2022 the church council proposed and the membership voted and accepted the restructuring of the Sr.Pastor position into a Co-Pastor position.Pastor Amy was hired to be half of the co pastor relationship and the church commenced a new search process.
+In August 2023 Pastor Sean Smith was hired to be the partnering co pastor with Amy.